flexmonster/pivot-angularjs/README.md

 - `fm-license-key` – the license key.
 - `fm-width` – width of the component on the page (pixels or percent).
 The default value for width is 100%.
 - `fm-height` – height of the component on the page (pixels or percent).
 The default value for height is 500.
 - `fm-component-folder` – URL of the component’s folder which contains all necessary files.
-Also, it is used as a base URL - - `for report files`, localization files, styles and images.
-The default value for componentFolder is flexmonster/.
+Also, it is used as a base URL for report files, localization files, styles and images.
+The default value is `flexmonster/`.
 - `fm-report` – property to set a report.
 It can be inline report JSON, URL to report JSON or URL to report XML.
 - `fm-global` – object that allows you to preset options for all reports.
 These options can be overwritten for concrete reports.
 Object structure is the same as for report.